 Build yourself a raised planting bed that is great for smaller yards, wheelchair-bound gardeners, and even children!
-Our Accessible Planter plans will help you build a planter that is 30″ tall, 30″ wide, and 72″ long.
-They are inexpensive, easily assembled in about an hour, and will last for years.
+Our Accessible Planter plans will help you build a planter that is 30″ wide and 72″ long.
+You decide to make it 30″ or 40″ tall.
+They are inexpensive (2018 cost of materials about $90), easily assembled in about an hour, and will last for years.

 The detailed plans offered here walk you through the process step-by-step.
 It’s a truly simple do-it-yourself project that won’t break the bank.

-The space beneath the planters is roughly 11″ in clearance, which means you can grow potatoes, vine crops, strawberries, or flowers… whatever your imagination can conceive.
+The space beneath the planters is roughly 11″ in clearance (21″ for the taller version), which means you can grow potatoes, vine crops, strawberries, or flowers… whatever your imagination can conceive.
 Plant in the ground or set pots underneath.
 When you irrigate the raised planter, some water will drip through and irrigate those below as well.

 No carpentry skills are needed for this project, although some basic tools are.
 Our plans walk you through each step, with a comprehensive supplies list and a few options for upgrading materials.
 Color photos help track your progress.